Metrics can take 10 - 15 minutes to update after our servers have received an event.

 View Attributed Events

 Open a message report, then click Events.
-The Events pane displays a list of events attributed, both directly and indirectly to the message.
-You can click Download CSV to export the data.
+The Events pane displays a list of events directly and indirectly attributed to the message.
+Click Download CSV to export the data.

 - Event Name: Human-readable name assigned to a particular Custom Event.